-Some people won’t get as sick, but it’s still important not to be out and about, so as not to spread the disease.
 A minority of patients will get worse instead of better.
-This usually happens after 5-7 days of illness and these patients will have more shortness of breath and worsening cough.
+This usually happens after 5-7 days of illness and these individuals experience more shortness of breath and worsening cough.

 Since testing depends on having a certain amount of the coronavirus present in your nose (or nasopharynx), it can take several days from the time you’re exposed to when you will be able to be tested.

-If you are experiencing mild-to-medium symptoms of COVID-19 — which include fever, muscle and body aches, cough and sore throat — we encourage you to stay at home, self-isolate and rest.
+If you are experiencing mild-to-medium symptoms of COVID-19 — which include fever, muscle and body aches, cough and sore throat — stay at home, self-isolate and rest.

 Monitor your temperature and drink plenty of fluids.
-Continue to wash your hands frequently, disinfect frequently touched surfaces in your home and stay away from other people as much as possible.
-If your condition worsens after 5 days, reach out to your doctor — ideally through a remote way, such as calling or messaging through a MyChart account — for advice.
+Continue to wash your hands often, disinfect frequently touched surfaces in your home and stay away from other people as much as possible.
+If your condition worsens, reach out to your doctor — ideally by calling or messaging them through your MyChart account — for advice.

 You’ll need to stay home for 72 hours after you recover.